-The Religious Studies Department at Beaconsfield High School is a thriving and successful Department, with outstanding examination results at both GCSE and A Level.
-The subject is taught by experienced specialist teachers who aim to provide opportunities for young people to engage with relevant contemporary and challenging questions that impact on all of our lives; questions about spirtuality, meaning and purpose, equality and diversity, morality, authority, global citizenship and sustainability.
-Religious Studies helps young people to be more informed about the traditions, practices and values of religious adherents in our society and in cultures across the globe; thus encouraging better understanding and greater community cohesion.
+The Religion, Philosophy and Ethics (RPE) Department at Beaconsfield High School is a thriving and successful Department, with outstanding examination results at both GCSE and A Level.
+The subject is taught by experienced specialist teachers who aim to provide opportunities for young people to engage with relevant contemporary and challenging questions that impact on all of our lives; questions about faith, meaning and purpose, truth, existence, morality, equality and diversity.
+RPE helps young people to be more informed about the beliefs, practices and wider questions of theists and atheists in our society and in cultures across the globe; thus encouraging students to have a better understanding of their own and others’ beliefs, which helps to enhance their views on British values and a wider sense of community cohesion.
 We follow the Buckinghamshire Agreed Syllabus 2011-16 entitled 'Challenging RE'.

 Key Stage 3: Years 7, 8 and 9

 Students follow an introductory unit regarding Ultimate Questions with the focus being on questioning the existence of truth and God.
 Students then look at what it means to be a Sikh and what it means to be a Jew.
 These units incorporate wider questions on equality and service, and also explore wider philosophical and ethical questions.
 The final unit is an ethics based unit which looks at Social Justice through the Judeo-Christian tradition.